Following are recommended guidelines (policies and procedures) for handling on-going compensation issues as an employee of Saint Louis University.

 Job evaluation is a systematic process for determining the worth of a job within an organization relative to all other jobs in the organization.
 The basic purpose of evaluating jobs is to establish a system of relationships between jobs that recognizes their similarities, differences, and organizational contributions as well as its market value.
 It provides, as a result, an objective basis for attaching pay ranges to jobs.

-There will be a one year moratorium on changes to existing jobs after the completion of the salary study, except in the event of a "reorganization" that will be subject to review and approval by the Unit VP, the VP of Human Resources, the CFO and the President.
+There will be a one year moratorium on changes to existing jobs after the completion of the salary study, except in the event of a "reorganization" that will be subject to review and approval by the unit vice president, the vice president of Human Resources, the chief financial officer and the president.

 After this moratorium, reclassifications will occur one time per year.
 All reclassifications requests should be made on or before January 1 of each year to be effective July 1.

 Human Resources will use the following definitions to determine the type of re-classification request.